81Denton/WinRM_CertMgmt/README.md

 This single script handles all of these problems.
 Here's how we handle each of these scenarios

-*Don't have HTTPs configured?*  We'll check for a cert and if we find one, we'll configure the listeners and throw an `exit code 0`.
+*Don't have HTTPS configured?*  We'll check for a cert and if we find one, we'll configure the listeners and throw an `exit code 0`.

 *Already have everything configured perfectly?* We throw an `exit code 0`.